NiklasJonsson/gfx/notes.md

 TODO:

-1. Put this in the world as a resource
-2. Use it in the gltf loading code
+1. Use it in the gltf loading code
-3. Make the `PhysicallyBased` component use a CpuTextureHandle instead.
+2. Make the `PhysicallyBased` component use a CpuTextureHandle instead.
-4. Profile!
+3. Profile!

+START HERE:

+1. There are several instances of material components: PhysicallyBased, Pending, Gpu and Renderable.
+Can they be re-structured?

 ## Future work